T0masSousa/ReactNativeTest/README.md

-⚠️ **Aviso:** The code in App.js is not produced by me.
+⚠️ **Warning:** The code in App.js is not produced by me.
 I only created Tests.js file where I did some experiments.
 The rest of the code is AI generated and should be carefully looked at.
 It will only serve me as a sort of glossary.

 # React Native Components Explorer
 This project was created using Expo and is compatible with the Expo Go app for Android devices.
 It served as a learning platform to understand the syntax of React Native, explore its components, and get a better grasp of its use cases.